The house price affordability crisis

 This would mean the existing arrangements for regional councils to decide such planning applications would no longer be needed, which is a third radical change, one designed to speed up planning decisions a great deal.

 As a result, there would no longer be a need for government planning inspectors to deal with residential planning appeals centrally.
 In other words there would be no need for an appeal process for individual residential planning matters anymore.
-This would save inordinate amounts of time as well as great expense and bring much needed clarity, as to exactly which use designation each residential property should have, for the vital benefit of the town or parishes’ local housing economy, primarily of course.
+This would save inordinate amounts of time as well as great expense and bring much needed clarity, as to exactly which use designation each residential property should have, for the vital benefit of the town including any parishes’ within the local housing economy of course.

 This site proposes changes to the whole way in which houses are marketed by agents as well as bringing in far more effective planning controls.